Surrounded by a mostly evergreen maritime forest, the salt marsh reveals the arrival of spring in very subtle ways.

-Wracks of dead cordgrass drift up onto our beaches where it forms the foundation for our dune system, as well as providing important nutrients in the sandy habitat.
-Nesting birds carry off pieces of the dead grass, or the detritus remains in the salt marsh adding to the mix of organic material in the water.
+Wracks of dead cordgrass drift up onto our beaches where it forms the foundation for our dune system.
+They also provide important nutrients in the sandy habitat.
+Nesting birds carry off pieces of the dead grass, or the detritus remains in the salt marsh.
+This adds to the mix of organic material in the water.
 Have you ever noticed all the particles floating in the water?
 That’s decaying cordgrass, and lots of other good organic matter.

 Osprey pairs are busy refurbishing their nests (like eagles, osprey return to the same nest year after year), laying one or two eggs, and patiently awaiting young chicks.

-And like the eagle and osprey, our quintessential Lowcountry salt marsh birds – heron, egrets, white ibis, wood storks – will be busy with nesting activities and scouring the mudflats for fish and crustaceans to feed their young.
+And like the eagle and osprey, our other quintessential Lowcountry salt marsh birds are heron, egrets, white ibis, wood storks.
+They will be busy with nesting activities and scouring the mudflats for fish and crustaceans to feed their young.
 When not in the salt marsh, find them in trees overlooking the marsh.

-Dolphin, while residing in our waters year round, really seem to enjoy warming waters, and become much more active.
-Usually, during this time, our resident population of dolphin is joined by migrants who have spent the winter traveling the Eastern seaboard or inhabiting waters just off our coastline.
+Dolphin, while residing in our waters year round enjoy warming waters, and become much more active.
+Usually, during this time, our resident population of dolphin is joined by migrants.
+The migrant dolphin spend the winter traveling the Eastern seaboard or inhabiting waters just off our coastline.
 Springtime observations of our Atlantic Bottlenose dolphin can be truly dynamic; as they play and eat and welcome offspring into the family.

 Get Outside and discover the arrival of spring in the salt marsh!